beletate/api-nodejs-mssql/README.md

-# Api Nodejs within MSSQL Server
+# Api Nodejs with SQL Server

 Test it using Postman.